Gahill1826/Laboratory-of-Neuroimaging/README.md

 --Imaging and meta-data processing
 --Error log data sinks
 --Annotation features
+--Distributed Pipeline Client Server
+1. Backend grid management resources (Oracle Grid Engine)
+2. Pipeline server
---Distributed client server and platform agnostic computational infrastructure --Grid and DB interfaces
+3. Platform agnostic computational infrastructure (imaging and informatics software tools)

 Unlike other workflow processing environments, Pipeline does not require new tools and services to include or be built against the core Pipeline libraries.
 All data, services, and tools are referenced as external objects.
 This allows the Pipeline to run as a light-weight middleware, but at the same time, restrict the scope of its applications.
 For example, the Pipeline does not provide a set of internal core libraries, filters, and processes for image processing.
 All tools necessary to complete an analysis protocol must first be built as external stand-alone applications or services, the interface methods are then described in Pipeline XML language.
 LONI Cranium server contains multiple prebuilt XML modules and workflows software applications, including FMRIB Software Library (image analysis and statistical tools written in C++for functional and diffusion MRI data), Analysis of Functional NeuroImages (open-source environment written with C for processing and displaying fMRI data), and FreeSurfer.
 Pipeline allows users to create new workflow descriptions, edit existing ones, and share their work with others.